tbreuss/mithril-by-examples/examples/component-closure-add-item.md

 This is an example showing a very simple JavaScript closure for state management.
 The example shows a list that can be expanded by one item by clicking the add button.
-Handling state with JavaScript closures is one of the recommended ways in Mithril.
+Handling state with JavaScript closures is one of the recommended ways in Mithril.js.

 ## JavaScript